jananirangarajr/gra_task/README.md

 ```
 run-aws-local --create my-function --file ./gra_task/lambdas/program.py
 ```
 `--create` runs the `lambda create-function` in local stack.
-It creates the Lambda function is localstack. the argument is taken as the function name. eg: my-function\
+It creates the Lambda function is localstack.
+The argument is taken as the function name. eg: my-function\
 `--file` is the lambda function file location in local system.
 Enter the path to the file. eg: `./gra_task/lambdas/program.py`

 ### Optional parameters: